Pilane10/gotham-network-packet-labeller/README.md

-# IoT Dataset Processing Pipeline
+# GothamDataset2025 Processing Pipeline

-This repository contains a pipeline for processing IoT network traffic datasets, including **feature extraction**, **feature cleaning**, and **data labelling**.
+This repository contains a pipeline for processing the Gotham network traffic dataset, including **feature extraction**, **feature cleaning**, and **data labelling**.
 The pipeline is designed for extensibility and reproducibility.

 ---